More Than 250 Former Juvenile Detainees Sue NYC After They Were Allegedly Sexually Abused By Staff

 “Many of our clients were detained for minor infractions,” said Jerome Block, a partner at Levy Konigsberg LLP, a law firm that specializes in childhood sexual abuse and exploitation cases.
 “Sometimes, these juvenile charges were even later dismissed.
 Some were in these juvenile facilities for a matter of weeks or months, and they were sexually abused during that short time period.”

-Speaking of Kaleif, the elephant in the room here is the likelihood that the overwhelming majority of plaintiffs in these suits are Black and Latino boys, considering the discrimination that drove the vulgar racial disparities in juvenile detention.
-The number of Black Latino boys’ who are being detained has increased even as the overall number of incarcerated juveniles has decreased in the U.S. and particularly in NYC.
+Speaking of Kalief, the elephant in the room here is the likelihood that the overwhelming majority of plaintiffs in these suits are Black and Latino boys, considering the discrimination that drove the vulgar racial disparities in juvenile detention.
+The number of Black and Latino boys who are being detained has increased even as the overall number of incarcerated juveniles has decreased in the U.S. and particularly in NYC.

 Two plaintiffs, both Black men who were incarcerated at Crossroads, joined attorneys during a recent news conference regarding the lawsuits to tell their stories.